aslinedvinsson/FoolProoFlavors-recipe-blog/README.md

 - [Unsplash](https://unsplash.com/) - Used for rendering free images.
 - [Favicon](https://favicon.io/) - Used to create the favicon.
 - [Lucidchart](https://lucid.app/) - used to create the database schema design
-- [Summernote](https://summernote.org/): A WYSIWYG editor to allow users to edit their posts
+- [Summernote](https://summernote.org/) A WYSIWYG editor to allow users to edit their posts
 - [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) used to manage Django Forms
-- [Cloudinary](https://cloudinary.com/): the image hosting service used to upload images
+- [Cloudinary](https://cloudinary.com/) the image hosting service used to upload images
-- [Bootstrap 4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/): CSS Framework for developing responsiveness and styling
+- [Bootstrap 4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/) CSS Framework for developing responsiveness and styling
+- [Noun Project](https://thenounproject.com/browse/icons/term/food/) Used for free favicon.

 ## Credits